 Financial responsibility, including the payment of tuition for the homeless child, will be in accordance with N.J.A.C.
-6A:17-2.89 et seq.
+6A:17-2.8.
 The school district of residence shall list the child on its annual Application for State School Aid (ASSA) pursuant to N.J.S.A.
 18A:7F-33 until the parent establishes a permanent residence or is deemed domiciled in another jurisdiction pursuant to N.J.S.A.
 18A:38-1.d.
-At that time, the school district of residence shall no longer list the student on its ASSA. as long as the parent(s) or legal guardian(s) remains homeless and the child is enrolled in another school district.
-If a district of residence cannot be determined for a homeless child or if a district of residence is outside of the State, Tthe State shall will assume fiscal responsibility for the tuition of the child pursuant to N.J.S.A.
-18A:7B-12.1(d) and shall pay the tuition to the school district in which the child is currently enrolled until the parent establishes a permanent residence or is deemed domiciled in another jurisdiction pursuant to N.J.S.A.
+At that time, the school district of residence shall no longer list the student on its ASSA.
+The State shall assume fiscal responsibility for the tuition of the child pursuant to N.J.S.A.
+18A:7B-12.1 and shall pay the tuition to the school district in which the child is currently enrolled until the parent establishes a permanent residence or is deemed domiciled in another jurisdiction pursuant to N.J.S.A.
 18A:38-1.d. under the circumstances outlined in N.J.A.C.
 6A:17-2.8(c).
-The State will pay the tuition, in accordance with N.J.A.C.
-6A:17-2.9(c)1., to the school district in which the child is currently enrolled for as long as the child and his or her parent(s) or legal guardian(s) remain homeless.